-6.1 The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and Executive Committee of the municipality, make provision for the following classification of services:
+- 6.1 The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and Executive Committee of the municipality, make provision for the following classification of services:

-(a) Trading services:
+- (a) Trading services:

 - i.
+Water

-Water - ii.
+- ii.
 Electricity

-(b) Economic services:
+- (b) Economic services:

 - i.
+Refuse removal.

-Refuse removal. - ii.
+- ii.
 Sanitation.

-(c) Community services:
+- (c) Community services:

 - i.
 Air pollution

 - ii.
 Fire fighting services

 - iii.
 Local tourism

 - iv.
 Municipal planning

-- Municipal public works, only in respect of the needs of municipalities in the discharge of their responsibilities and to administer functions specially assigned to them under the Constitution or any other law.
+- v.
+Municipal public works, only in respect of the needs of municipalities in the discharge of their responsibilities and to administer functions

+specially assigned to them under the Constitution or any other law.

 - vi.
 Storm water management system in built-up areas.

 - vii.
 Trading regulations

 - viii.
 Fixed billboards and the display of advertisements in public places

 - ix.
 Cemeteries

 - x.
 Control of public nuisances

 - xi.
 Control of undertakings that sell liquor to the public

 - xii.
 Township development

 - xiii.
 Facilities for accommodation, care and burial of animals

+- xiv.
+Fencing and fences

 - xv.
 Licensing of dogs

 - xvi.
 Licensing and control of undertakings that sell food to the public

 - xvii.
 Local amenities

 - xviii.
 Local sport facilities

 - xix.
 Municipal parks and recreation

 - xx.
 Municipal roads

 - xxi.
 Noise pollution

 - xxii.
 Pounds

 - xxiii.
 Public places

 - xxiv.
 Street trading/street lighting

 - xxv.
 Traffic and parking

 - xxvi.
 Building control

 - xxvii.
 Licensing of motor vehicles and transport permits

 - xxviii.
 Nature reserves

 - xxix.
 Forestry